MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 ### Grant access to users that already have a Dynamics 365 license

-Any user who already has a license for any model-driven app in Dynamics 365 also will be able to access Customer Insights - Journeys without requiring any additional licenses.
+Any user who already has a license for any model-driven app in Dynamics 365 can also access Customer Insights - Journeys without requiring extra licenses.
 All you need to do is [assign them the security roles and privileges](#assign-role) required to access the Customer Insights - Journeys features they need.

 ### Grant access to users without a Dynamics 365 license